grasph/wrapit/doc/config.md

 # given class.
 #
 inheritances        = [ "" ]

+# Explicit constraints on the class wrapper declaration order.
+# A constraint is a string with format class_name_1 < class_name_2.
+It results
+# in having the wrappert of class_name_1 declared before the one of class_name_2.
+#
+# This parameter can be used to fix a bad wrapper declaration order resulting
+# from a Wrapit limitation.
+See the FAQ ""
+#
+class_order_constraints = [ "" ]

 # List of customized C++-to-Julia name mapping.
 Each element of the list must
 # be a string with format <C++ fully qualified name> -> <julia name>.